epics-docs/epics-docs/build-system/specifications.md

     for the host arch and then (if different) for the specified target arch.

-    NOTE: This is the same as "gnumake install.<arch>"
+    NOTE: This is the same as `gnumake install.<arch>`

 gnumake clean

-:   This can be used to save disk space by deleting the O.<arch>
+:   This can be used to save disk space by deleting the `O.<arch>`
-    directories that gnumake will create, but does not remove any installed files from the bin, db, dbd etc. directories. "gnumake clean.<arch>" can be invoked to clean a single architecture.
+    directories that gnumake will create, but does not remove any installed files from the bin, db, dbd etc. directories. `gnumake clean.<arch>` can be invoked to clean a single architecture.

 gnumake archclean

-:   This command will remove the current build's O.<arch> directories
+:   This command will remove the current build's `O.<arch>` directories
-    but not O.Common directory.
+    but not `O.Common` directory.

 gnumake realclean

-:   This command will remove ALL the O.<arch> subdirectories (even
+:   This command will remove ALL the `O.<arch>` subdirectories (even
     those created by a gnumake from another `EPICS_HOST_ARCH`).

 gnumake rebuild

-:   This is the same as "gnumake clean install".
+:   This is the same as `gnumake clean install`.
 If you are unsure
-    about the state of the generated files in an application, just execute "gnumake rebuild".
+    about the state of the generated files in an application, just execute `gnumake rebuild`.

 gnumake uninstall